thinkinglabs/thinkinglabs.github.io/_drafts/conways-three-other-laws-mike-amundsen.md

 ## Conway’s Lessons from 1967

-1. Increase communications [*??
-I still don't get this.
-I was always in the believe the point was to reduce communication. ??* :thinking:]
+1. Increase communications
 2. Support continuous process
 3. Organize teams by products
-4. Make teams small as necessary
+4. Make teams as small as necessary